acbsp/bonafide.guru/en/contents.rst

 pleasure.
 Thus they render a direct service to God, which promotes purification and quick spiritual growth.
-And when devotees come to the *samadhis*\ of great devotees they also get a darshan of this *vaishnava*.
+And when devotees come to the *samadhis*\ of great devotees they also get a darshan of this *Vaiṣṇava*.
 Bowing low to him devotees render service onto him offering fire, water, flowers and glorify chanting his names.
-Thereby they receive the mercy and blessings of this *vaishnava* for the spiritual progress.
+Thereby they receive the mercy and blessings of this *Vaiṣṇava* for the spiritual progress.

 Our ISKCON pseudo gurus are not great saints, however their deceived followers guided by GBC are also setting up *samadhis*\ for these sinful bodies.
-In Sri-dhama Mayapura near the Srila Prabhupada *Samadhi*\ GBC leaders have prepared a big piece of land for the *samadhis*\ of those self-appointed gurus, who would be dying.
+In Sri-dhama Mayapura near the |SP| *Samadhi*\ GBC leaders have prepared a big piece of land for the *samadhis*\ of those self-appointed gurus, who would be dying.
 When Bhakta-das was staying in Sri-dhama Mayapura, he happened to witness one unsavory seen.